pagesource/universal-react-v2/readme.md

 npx create-universal-react
 ```

-This will run the universal-react CLI, then you can then simply interact with command-prompt to generate 3 different kind of applications in a Monorepo structure.
+This will run the universal-react CLI, then you can simply interact with command-prompt to generate 3 different kind of applications in a Monorepo structure.

 ## Main Features